triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ### Extra Notes:

 * The Driver ToolChain, currently makes some assumptions about the `Vitis` installation.
-For example, it assumes that `v++` is inside Vitis's bin folder and that the lib folder containing `SPIR` builtins that kernels are linked against are in a `/lnx64/lib` directory relative to the bin folders parent.
+For example, it assumes that `v++` is inside Vitis's `bin` folder and that the `lib` folder containing `SPIR` builtins that kernels are linked against are in a `lnx64/lib` directory relative to the `bin` folder parent.

 ## Debugging the SYCL implementation